 As you’re setting up your price extension, it’s important to keep in mind what people will be searching for when they come across your ad.
 Think about how specific your ads’ keywords are, and try to match that level of specificity in the extension you create.
 For instance, if your keywords are aimed for people searching for “luxury sheets,” then your extension should give people the specific information they’d want: the range of sheets they can buy and the price of each kind.
 Keep in mind that people searching for sheets most likely don’t want to see information about towels or rugs.

-- Specify this particular price extension’s language, type, currency, and price qualifier.
+- Enter the price extension’s language, type, currency, and price qualifier.

 - You don’t need to use a different final URL for each row if you only have one available.